RemiFigea/bokeh_dynamic_plots/README.md

 # BOKEH DYNAMIC PLOTS

-Welcome to the **bokeh dynamic plots** repository!
+Welcome to the "**bokeh dynamic plots**" repository!
 This project leverages Bokeh, a powerful Python library for creating interactive visualizations, to dynamically display parking occupancy data for parking facilities in Lyon, France.

 ## Overview